engblom/gpio/README.md

 (set-direction pin direction)
 ````

 The direction is given by either `:in` or `:out`.
 This function will return the pin number.
-For example `(set-direction 4 :out)` will set GPIO4 to :out and return 4.
+For example `(set-direction 4 :out)` will set GPIO4 to `:out` and return `4`.
 If the pin is not already opened, it will get opened before setting the direction.

 ### Reading value